badcoin-net/Badcoin/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to Myriadcoin Core.

-General bitcoin questions and/or support requests are best directed to the Myriadcoin Reddit at https://www.reddit.com/r/myriadcoin.
+General myriadcoin questions and/or support requests are best directed to the Myriadcoin Reddit at https://www.reddit.com/r/myriadcoin.

+For reporting security issues, please email (preferably all of the following):
+    8bitcoder: info@myriadcoin.org
-For reporting security issues, please email cryptapus at info@cryptapus.org, various other contact methods are available at https://cryptapus.org.
+    cryptapus: info@cryptapus.org, various other contact methods are available at https://cryptapus.org.

 If the node is "stuck" during sync or giving "block checksum mismatch" errors, please ensure your hardware is stable by running memtest and observe CPU temperature with a load-test tool such as linpack before creating an issue! -->